-There is much debate in scientific and theological circles regarding the exact point in time that a collection of cells can be considered living, as well the exact point that the same collection of cells can be considered dead.
+There is much debate in scientific and theological circles regarding the exact point in time that a collection of cells can be considered to be living, as well the exact point that the same collection of cells can be considered to be dead.

 The moment of death has historically been a fluid concept.
 Indeed, there are many examples of those whose hearts have stopped beating or been declared brain dead being bought ‘back to life’ thanks to advances in modern medicine.
 As I write this, it is commonly accepted in the medical community that true death occurs the moment there is no chance of such a resurrection.

-In my experience, the best place to begin searching for answers is in the testimonies of those who work at the boundary between life and death; the medical profession and the emergency services.
+In my experience, the best place to begin searching for answers is in the testimonies of those who work at the boundary between life and death, that is the medical profession and the emergency services.

 Karen Sawyer is one such individual.
 Short, slight, and with a disarming smile, she currently works as a baker specialising in bespoke wedding cakes.